mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

 let d: i4 = 5    % ok
 let e: i4 = d    % ok
 let f: i1 = d    % error: trying to assign an i4 into an i1
+let g: i1 = c    % error: trying to assign from a variable which has an error
 ```

 We need a way to retrieve the type information of a variable which appears on the right-hand side.